Share this article

 You may also be able to save money by looking into your insurance policies.
 It may be time to shop around and consider your needs to ensure you’re not paying for anything unnecessary.

-Comparison websites can be a great tool to help you find the best deals for home, content, and health insurances.
+Comparison websites can be a great tool to help you find the best deals for home, content, and health insurance.
 By doing your research, you may be able to find better rates or discounts that can help you save money in the long run.

 Another way to reduce your home insurance premium could be to increase the excess, which is the fixed amount you pay towards a claim.
-And if you have a lot of emergency savings to fall back on, you could also reduce the insurable amount of your contents, just make sure you have enough savings in your emergency fund to cover any potential losses.
+And if you have a lot of emergency savings to fall back on, you could also reduce the insurable amount of your contents.
+Just make sure you have enough savings in your emergency fund to cover any potential losses.

 And lastly, some insurers offer discounts if you pay annually instead of monthly repayments.
-While a lump sum may be hard for your budget to swallow, if you are in the position to do so, it may save you some money down the line.
+While a lump sum may be hard for your budget to swallow, if you are in a position to do so, it may save you some money down the line.

 How to save money on other household bills